Chuck Douglas

-Charles Gywnne "Chuck" Douglas III (born December 2, 1942) is an American politician, jurist, and trial lawyer.
-He is a former United States Representative from New Hampshire and a New Hampshire Supreme Court associate justice.
+Charles Gywnne Douglas III (born December 2, 1942) is an American politician, jurist, and trial lawyer.
+He is a former United States Representative from New Hampshire and a former New Hampshire Supreme Court associate justice.

 Early life

-Born in Abington Township, Montgomery County, Pennsylvania, Douglas attended schools in Fort Washington, Pennsylvania.
-He graduated from William Penn Charter School, Philadelphia, 1960, and attended Wesleyan University from 1960 to 1962, He received a B.A. from University of New Hampshire in 1965 and a J.D. from Boston University School of Law in 1968.
+Born in Abington, Montgomery County, Pennsylvania, the son of Betsy (née Graham) and Charles Gwynn Douglas Jr. He graduated from William Penn Charter School, Philadelphia, 1960, and attended Wesleyan University from 1960 to 1962, He received a B.A. from University of New Hampshire in 1965 and a J.D. from Boston University School of Law in 1968 with honors.